rhomobile/rhomobile-docs/docs/en/edge/guide/build_wp8.md

 ## Setup
 Follow the instructions for [setting up the development environment](nativesdksetup#setup-for-windows-phone-8) for building Windows Phone 8 applications.

-### Using RhoHub
+### Building Remotely

-Alternatively, you can create the device builds with RhoHub.
-RhoHub is a cloud based service that integrates with RhoStudio to allow building and packaging apps for all platforms.
+Alternatively, you can create the device builds remotely with RhoMobile hosted builds.
+Refer to our [remote build guide](../../hosted/guide/remote-build-guide) for more info.

-You can use it:

-* to avoid installing SDKs locally
-* to quickly get you up and running
-* for building and packaging for platforms that are not supported by your development computer, for example building iPhone apps from your Windows PC.

-See the [RhoHub tutorial](rhohubtutorial) for more details.

 ## Application changes